boushphong/dsa/3. Leetcode Pattern/Weighted Graph.md

 # Weighted Graph
 # Patterns
-## Explore all shortest paths of every nodes with Floyd-Warshall
+## Explore all shortest paths of every node with Floyd-Warshall
 ### [Find the City With the Smallest Number of Neighbors at a Threshold Distance](https://leetcode.com/problems/find-the-city-with-the-smallest-number-of-neighbors-at-a-threshold-distance/)
 ```python
 def findTheCity(n, edges, distanceThreshold):